 Post-traumatic stress disorder, also known as PTSD, is a set of reactions that develop for people who have witnessed or experienced a traumatic event that endangers their life or the safety of others around them.
-The events that cause PTSD differ from car accidents, sexual or physical assault, separations, war-related, torture or even natural disasters like fires etc. Soon after the traumatic event, it is common to experience feelings of sadness, fear, grief, guilt or distress.
+The events that cause PTSD to differ from car accidents, sexual or physical assault, separations, war-related, torture or even natural disasters like fires etc. Soon after the traumatic event, it is common to experience feelings of sadness, fear, grief, guilt or distress.
 Generally, these feelings may resolve on their own; however, if the distress continues or gets worse, it may mean that you could have developed PTSD.

 Common symptoms of PTSD fit within four main types of difficulties:

 - reliving the traumatic events through unwanted, recurring memories, flashbacks, or very vivid nightmares.
 In addition, there is normally an intense emotional or physical reaction when you are reminded of the event.
 Including sweating, heart palpitations or a panic attack.

 - Blocking out and avoiding reminders of the traumatic event.
 Like thoughts, feelings, places, people, or situations that bring you back to the event.